Thursday 29 January 2026

 1800m

-Backcountry touring and other off-piste activities call for experience in the assessment of avalanche danger and restraint.
-The fresh wind slabs are to be bypassed.
+Backcountry touring and other off-piste activities call for experience in the assessment of avalanche danger.

 Snowpack